Mofeleng/Supermarketsales/README.md

 The final step in this stage is to populate the `sales.supermarketsales` table, making the data ready for **business intelligence and analytical queries**.

 ---
+Exploratory Data Analysis (EDA)
+With the cleaned and structured data now residing in the sales.supermarketsales table, exploratory data analysis was performed to uncover preliminary insights and validate the dataset’s suitability for business analysis.

+Dimensions Exploration
+The first step involved examining the key categorical dimensions:

+Branches and Cities: The dataset contains three branches (A, B, and C), each operating in a distinct city.
+This suggests city-based analysis will be meaningful for geographic segmentation.

+Customer Demographics: The fields customer_type, gender, and payment_method contained clean, expected values.
+These fields are useful for demographic and behavioral analysis.

+Product Lines: Six distinct product lines were identified.
+This dimension is well-suited for analyzing inventory distribution, sales trends, and customer preferences.

+Understanding these dimensions sets the foundation for grouping, filtering, and aggregating data in meaningful ways.

+Sales Date Range Analysis
+To determine the temporal scope of the dataset:

+The sales data spans from January 1, 2019 to March 30, 2019.

+Although the DATEDIFF(MONTH, ...) function returns 2, this is due to how it calculates complete month boundaries.
+The actual span is close to three full months.

+Establishing the date range is essential for performing any time-based analysis, including seasonal trends or forecasting.

+Sales Measures Summary
+Several key performance indicators were aggregated to understand overall business performance:

+Average Unit Price

+Total Quantity Sold

+Total VAT (5%)

+Total Revenue (inclusive of VAT)

+Total Cost of Goods Sold (COGS)

+Total Gross Income (Profit)

+Customer Ratings: minimum, average, and maximum

+These KPIs provide a high-level snapshot of the business and financial activity captured in the dataset.

+Sales Profit and Customer Satisfaction Breakdown Profit and customer satisfaction were analyzed across several dimensions:

+Gross Income:

+By branch

+By gender

+By customer type

+By product line

+Customer Ratings: Analyzed by branch to assess service quality and satisfaction

+An early insight from this analysis revealed a correlation between branch profitability and average customer rating.
+This raises the possibility that higher customer satisfaction may contribute to higher profits, or vice versa.
+However, further analysis is needed to determine causality.